 While the answer to the “what” part of the question is obvious to me and it is Continual Learning, the “how” part is the main focus of my research.
 This mostly means understanding the true nature of biological learning systems that learn continually: by what computational principles they are governed and how the interaction of these principles let to the emergence of intelligent behaviors; and secondly, the design, prototype and experimentation of algorithmic formulations for artificial learning systems.

 My research in Continual Learning is split in three main focus areas: Continual Learning in Computational Neuroscience, Continual Learning with Deep Architectures and Continual Learning for Practical Applications, all within a Sustainable AI developmental framework.

-These three different focus areas ensure that my research in continual learning is grounded in Deep Learning and Neuroscience, while also preserving a certain degree of practical applicability.
+These four different focus areas ensure that my research in continual learning is grounded in Deep Learning and Neuroscience, while also preserving a certain degree of (sustainable) practical applicability.
 This is important to evaluate the reachable level of robustness and maturity of our algorithmic proposals, gather new insights, making a tangible impact in the real-world as well as making sure to direct and take responsibility for this change.